-International Student Services helps all international students, faculty and staff with immigration needs as well as programming and cultural support.
+The Office of Global Engagement assists international students, faculty and staff with immigration needs, programming and cultural support.

 If you have entered the U.S. after 5/20/2013 then in place of the I-94 card you have received previously you will now receive an admission stamp in your passport.
 This stamp DOES NOT serve as your new I-94, however, you can use this to retrieve you admission number.
 It is now YOUR responsibility to go online and print out your I-94.